 Male black face, orange chest, black chest

 Female brown cheeks

-- Thanks to Bart Houben and Loïc Leducq, owners of the published photos, who granted the publication.
+Thanks to Bart Houben, Loïc Leducq and Florian Haar owners of the published photos, who granted the publication.